 Yeah, I just like to pretend to be crazy for fun and entertainment.
 Go to a mental hospital for a holiday.
 Change my name on a whim.
 I did get told that 'crazy' girls are way better at sex.

 "The central point of this and my earlier posts is that there are no mental illnesses."

 And you trained to be a psychologist?
 Are you bullshitting me?
 What did you 'treat' your patients with?
 Spankings and exorcisms?

 "The so-called mental illnesses are problems that do not require medical help."

 Ignorance and stigma like this are why people suffer and die from suicide.
 I thought I didn't need help because I didn't believe I had bipolar disorder.
-I rejected the diagnosis - twice because I didn't trust psychiatrist and medications.
+I rejected the diagnosis - twice because I didn't trust psychiatrists and medications.
 I didn't even know what the symptoms were but I had every one of them.
 I was very unwell.
 I've suffered terribly.
 I'm still alive because I received medical help.
-How dare you invalidate my experiences and heap the blame on me and my parents for a genetic disorder which can be managed with appropriate support and treatment.
+How dare you invalidate my experiences and heap the blame on me and my parents for a mainly genetic disorder which can be managed with appropriate support and treatment.

 link to the page from which these quotes were extracted (warning: this bullshit is harmful for your health)